moby/moby/docs/understanding-docker.md

 Surrounding the container is tooling and a platform which can help you in several ways:

-* getting your applications (and supporting components) into Docker containers
+* Get your applications (and supporting components) into Docker containers
-* distributing and shipping those containers to your teams for further development and testing
+* Distribute and ship those containers to your teams for further development and testing
-* deploying those applications to your production environment, whether it is in a local data center or the Cloud.
+* Deploy those applications to your production environment, whether it is in a local data center or the Cloud

 ## What can I use Docker for?